 Are Manassas and Manassas Park in Prince William County?

-No. Manassas and Manassas Park are independent cities that are legally separate from Prince William County — they are geographically surrounded by the county but are their own distinct jurisdictions with separate circuit courts and general district courts.
-Court records for a Manassas address are in the Manassas Circuit Court and Manassas General District Court; Prince William County court searches will not return Manassas records.
-Virginia's OCIS statewide portal covers all three jurisdictions simultaneously for General District Court records, which is the most efficient way to search when the specific jurisdiction is uncertain.
+No. Manassas and Manassas Park are independent cities legally separate from Prince William County.
+They are geographically surrounded by the county but have their own circuit courts and general district courts.
+Court records for a Manassas address are in the Manassas Circuit Court.
+Prince William County court searches return nothing for Manassas addresses.
+Virginia's OCIS statewide portal covers all three jurisdictions simultaneously for General District Court records, which is the most efficient starting point when the specific jurisdiction is uncertain.

 How do I search Prince William County court records?

-Virginia's OCIS statewide portal covers Prince William County General District Court records for misdemeanors and traffic alongside all other Virginia jurisdictions.
+Virginia's OCIS statewide portal covers Prince William County General District Court for misdemeanors and traffic alongside Manassas and Manassas Park.
 For Circuit Court records (felonies, major civil matters, domestic relations, probate), select Prince William County from the Virginia Courts case information system dropdown.
-There is no unified statewide Circuit Court search in Virginia — jurisdiction selection is required.
 For Quantico Marine Corps Base matters, federal military court records through the JAG system are separate from Virginia state courts.

 Can I use these searches for jobs, housing, or insurance decisions?